GovTechSG/seed-docs-new/offboard-device/windows.md

-# Offboard Windows device using a script
+# Offboard Windows device from SEED

 This document guides you to offboard your Windows device onboarded to SEED.